knpuniversity/symfony4/sfcasts/uploads/uploader-service.md

 fields to create that property and set it.
 Now, below, we can say `$this->uploadsPath` and then `/article_image`.

 Cool!
-Let's worry about passing this argument to our service in a minute.
+Let's worry about passing configuring the `$uploadsPath` argument to our service in a minute.
 After all, Symfony's service system is *so* awesome, it'll tell me *exactly* what I need to configure once we try this.

 For now, go back into `ArticleAdminController` and use this.
 Start by adding another
 argument: `UploaderHelper $uploaderHelper`.
-Celebrate by removing all of the logic below and saying `$newFilename = $uploaderHelper->uploadArticleImage($uploadedFile)`.
+And celebrate by removing *all* of the logic below and replacing it with
+`$newFilename = $uploaderHelper->uploadArticleImage($uploadedFile)`.

 Dang - that is nice!
-There is still a *little* bit of logic here - the form logic, and the logic that sets the filename on the `Article`, but I'm comfortable with that.
+There is still a *little* bit of logic here: the form logic and the logic that sets the filename on the `Article` - but I'm comfortable with that.
 And we now have this great new method: pass it an `UploadedFile` object, and it'll move it into the correct directory and give it a unique filename.